Cecca/gridly/README.md

 > over time, usually with rehearsal marks, which form a natural way to
 > define the “columns” of our grid.

-Having each segment in its own file has several advantages, as pointed out in the original blog post:
+Having each element of the grid in its own file has several advantages, as pointed out in the original blog post:

  - each file is small and manageable
- - single segments can be compiled standalone, thus reducing the time spent waiting for the LilyPond compiler while entering music
+ - single elements can be compiled standalone, thus reducing the time spent waiting for the LilyPond compiler while entering music
  - using many small files under version control reduces the risk of incurring into merge conflicts